season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

         > The task bypasses Docker's built-in virtual network and maps container ports directly to the ENI of the EC2 instance hosting the task.
 As a result, you can't run multiple instantiations of the same task on a single EC2 instance when port mappings are used.
     4. none
         > The task has no external network connectivity.
+#### ★ Task
+- An instance based on given Task Definition.
+- This is the Docker container which can contain multiple Task Definitions.

 #### ★ Services
-> ECS Services helps you to **run and maintain a specified number of instances** of a task definition in the cluster. <br>
+- Allows you to **create and maintain a number of tasks** in the cluster including their lifecycle and deployment properties from same Task Definition.
-> If any tasks fail or stop, ECS Services scheduler launches another instance of your task definition to replace it in order to maintain the desired number of tasks in the service. <br>
+    > If any tasks fail or stop, ECS Services scheduler launches another instance of your task definition to replace it in order to maintain the desired number of tasks in the service.
 - Often used with **Load Balance**.
 ECS Services maintain the number of tasks and Load balancer distributes traffic across the tasks that are associated with the ECS Services.
 - The following are services you can set in the ECS Services.
     - Deployment types